MustafaSamiShirzad/to-do-list/README.md

   npx hint .(used to check HTML errors) npx stylelint "**/*.{css,scss}" (used to check CSS errors) npx eslint . (used to check JavaScript errors)
+  After installing the project, run the following command: run npm i or npm install in your terminal to download all the packages needed to make the project run run npm run dev to open the project in your browser
 ```
 ---